 During the same period, the Georgian Anti-Corruption Bureau classified the CSOs Transparency International Georgia (TI Georgia) and Choose Europe as 'persons with a declared electoral goal'.
 As a result, these CSOs were barred from registering as electoral observers, monitoring the 2024 electoral campaign, and engaging in other activities related to the electoral process.
+The Anti-Corruption Bureau changed its decision regarding recognizing the entity as one with electoral purposes and consequently prohibiting it from registering as an election observer shortly after a request from Prime Minister Irakli Kobakhidze.

 In October and November 2024, Georgia experienced significant political upheaval following the parliamentary elections on 26 October, which were widely criticised for alleged irregularities, voter intimidation, and manipulation.
-The ruling Georgian Dream party was declared the winner, a result contested by opposition parties, CSOs and international observers, including the Organization for Security and Co-operation in Europe (OSCE).
+The ruling Georgian Dream party was declared the winner, a result contested by opposition parties, CSOs and international observers.
 Mass protests erupted, with tens of thousands of people gathering in Tbilisi on 28 October to demand new elections and denounce the government's perceived authoritarian practices.
 The President supported the protesters, declaring the elections fraudulent.